keptn/keptn.github.io/content/docs/0.6.0/usecases/deployments-with-quality-gates/index.md

 ## Prerequisites

-- Finish the [Onboarding a Service](../onboard-carts-service/) tutorial (deploys carts version v0.10.1).
+- Finish the [Onboarding a Service](../onboard-carts-service/) tutorial (deployed carts version v0.10.1).

 ## Set up the quality gate and monitoring
 Keptn requires a performance specification for the quality gate.
 This specification is described in a file called `slo.yaml`, which specifies a Service Level Objective (SLO) that should be met by a service.
 To learn more about the *slo.yaml* file, go to [Specifications for Site Reliability Engineering with Keptn](https://github.com/keptn/spec/blob/0.1.3/sre.md).